Urgent Covid-19 Practice Policy 23.09.2020

 As a practice we are aware that we have a responsibility to our staff, our clients and our patients.
 With the current pandemic we have to ensure that we can provide our services to the best of our abilities but there are limitations in place beyond our control.
-We are continuing to keep clients out of the practice buildings throughout July and August and will speak to clients prior to animals being brought inside for examination, this situation is being continually monitored and we update this policy as things evolve.
+We are continuing to keep clients out of the practice buildings for short term future as the Covid situation continues to evolve and will speak to clients prior to animals being brought inside for examination, this situation is being continually monitored and we update this policy as things evolve.

 Guidance from the RCVS and BVA has increased the range of services we are recommended to provide to almost normal levels, however our safety first approach is limiting some very small areas of our services on offer.
 We are still not back to a full compliment of staff so some of our routine nurse clinics are still not back on offer and we will update you as this is transitioned back in.

 We will be asking all clients to phone us from the car park on arrival at the practice.
 We are still not allowing clients to enter the buildings at all.
 We will need to confirm the mobile number you have with you as it does not show on all of our phone systems and will request that you stay outside until you are telephoned by one of our vets or nurses.